rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata Learning Path 5.md

 ### Exercise 1 - Using Identity Secure Score to monitor and manage identity security posture

 Task 2 - Execute an improvement action<br>
-Replace steps 1 - with the following
+Replace steps 1 - with the following <br>
 Step 1:  Select Protect all users with a user risk policy<br>
 "Enable Microsoft Entra ID Identity Protection sign in risk polices" should read "Start your Defender for identity ..."<br>
 Step 3: Portal does not open in new tab.
 Browse to the following Identities > Protection > Identity Protection > Sign-in Risk Policy<br>